jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Networking/Edge-Shared-Bandwidth.md

 - Turn on the Console, click **Shared Bandwidth** in the left navigation bar, select a target shared bandwidth, click **Renew** in the operations or enter the details and then click **Renew** in the operations; select the duration to be renewed in the popup, click **Renew** to redirect to the "Payment Confirmation Page" and then click **Pay Now** to complete the operations.<br/>

-Note: Shared bandwidth paid by configuration does not support renewal.
+- Note: The Shared Bandwidth charged by configuration will be converted to the resource of Monthly Package after renewal operations.

 ### Delete